 Diaphragm Pumps are one of the most popular pumps available on the market.
 Here at TS Pumps, we supply a range of Diaphragm Pumps from one of the leading manufacturers around the world, Tapflo.
-They are renowned for their innovative Pump technology and fewer parts in Diaphragm Pumps that many others on the market.
-Take a look below at our Diaphragm Pump guide for an overview of the range we supply and answer some frequently asked questions.
+They are renowned for their innovative Pump technology and use of fewer parts than many others on the market.
+Read our Diaphragm Pump guide for an overview of the range we supply and answer some frequently asked questions.

 A Diaphragm Pump is a Positive Displacement Pump that transfers fluid via diaphragms working together to push the liquid through the system within the pump.

-The Diaphragm Pumps that we supply are driven by compressed air, also referred to as Air Operated Double Diaphragm Pumps or AODDs.
+The pumps we supply are driven by compressed air and also referred to as Air Operated Double Diaphragm Pumps or AODDs.

 View the full range of Air Operated Diaphragm Pumps.